 A "Professional Home" for K-16 teachers of science.

-This workshop is designed for classroom teachers in Grades 5-12
+This workshop is designed for classroom teachers, informal educators, or youth leaders in Grades 3-12, and ages 6-100!

 Registration is FREE - (includes one year of membership in the ASP, The Universe at Your Fingertips 2.0, and a mini-kit of eclipse activity materials)